egeozcan/ppipe/README.md

 response-time requirements.
 General rule of thumb: Test it before putting it into prod.
 There are a lot of tests written for ppipe but none of them measure performance.
 I may improve the performance in the future (some low-hanging fruits) but I'd rather avoid making any guarantees.
+Well, there is one good news: [Chrome team is working on performance improvements to the Proxy](https://v8project.blogspot.de/2017/10/optimizing-proxies.html) which will very positively affect ppipe performance.

 * It uses ES6 Proxies to do its magic.
 Proxies are not back-portable.
 1.x.x versions of ppipe didn't use proxies.
 So you can try using an older version with a transpiler if evergreen sounds